grill-lab/grill-lab.github.io/projects.md

 ---

 ## Industry Collaboration
-Our group collaborates on research projects with a variety of companies and agencies:
+Our group collaborates on research with a variety of companies and agencies:
  - Bloomberg
  - MoodAgent
  - Monzo